nwm8925-ux/mistcopy/README.md

 Requirements
 ---------------------------------

-- macOS with Python 3.x (the python.org build is fine)
+- Python 3.x (the python.org build is fine)
 - Internet access to your Mist API region (e.g., https://api.ac2.mist.com)
 - Two API tokens: one that can read the source org, one that can write the destination org